How to use LinkedIn for YOUR career

 ABOUT ME

-I’m Tracy, Career Consultant, and Executive Headhunter and I help senior executives and leaders land great jobs and be successful at work through 1:1 coaching.
+I’m Tracy, a Career Consultant and Executive Headhunter.
+Through 1:1 coaching, I help senior executives and leaders land great jobs and be successful at work.
 I work with clients around the world from my London-based Zoom office.
-If you’re ready for help and career guidance get in touch – let's start the conversation.
+If you’re ready for help and career guidance, get in touch—let's start the conversation.

 And don’t forget to sign up to The Insider – behind the scenes of your executive career for my 'insider' tips and inspiration delivered straight to your inbox.